MicrosoftDocs/security/zero-trust/deploy/endpoints.md

    </tr>
 </table>

+### Zero Trust and your OT networks

+Operational technology (OT) network architectures often differ from traditional IT infrastructure.
+OT systems use unique technology with proprietary protocols, and may have aging platforms and limited connectivity and power.
+OT networks also may have specific safety requirements and unique exposures to physical or local attacks, such as via external contractors signing into your network.

+Implement Zero Trust principles across your OT networks to help you with challenges, such as:

+- **Controlling remote connections** into your OT systems, securing your network jump posts, and preventing lateral movement across your network

+- **Reviewing and reducing interconnections** between dependent systems, simplifying identity processes, such as for contractors signing into your network

+- **Finding single points of failure** in your network, identifying issues in specific network segments, and reducing delays and bandwidth bottlenecks

+Deploy [Microsoft Defender for IoT](/azure/defender-for-iot/organizations/) network sensors to detect devices and monitor traffic across your OT networks.
+Defender for IoT assesses your devices for vulnerabilities and provides risk-based mitigation steps, and continuously monitors your devices for anomalous or unauthorized behavior.

+Deploy network sensors in separate sites for different locations around the world, and apply principles of zero trust by segmenting your sensors *sites* and *zones* and then tracking traffic across those zones.

+For more information, see [Zero Trust in Defender for IoT](/azure/defender-for-iot/organizations/concept-zero-trust).

 ## Endpoint Zero Trust deployment guide

 This guide will walk you through the steps required to secure your devices following the principles of a Zero Trust security framework.